w102060018w/Nature-Cut-Out/README.md

 ## Algorithm
 The whole process could be divided into the following process:

-1. First using 2D human pose estimation to get the landmarks of a human body.
+**1. First using 2D human pose estimation to get the landmarks of a human body.**

 Big thanks to the great work done by X. Zhou, M. Zhu, S. Leonardos, K. Daniilidis., Download the code from the [website](https://fling.seas.upenn.edu/~xiaowz/dynamic/wordpress/shapeconvex/).
 	* generate heatmap in advance: